Barca545/spdr-vm/README.md

 ## Calling convention
 - Caller cleans meaning the caller is responsible for placing arguments on the stack and removing any arguments and returns from the stack.
 - For non-recursive functions, the first ten (10) arguments are passed into the function via registers 3-12.
-After the first ten, the registers are pushed onto the stack.
+After the first ten, the arguments are pushed onto the stack.
 - For recursive functions, all arguments are pushed onto the stack.

 ### Using a stack frame